theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 - Adding key control listeners

 These are all examples of logic that must be constructed before the game can truly start.

+Custom hooks are typically the result of needing abstracted logic outside of a JSX component.
+They can be used outside Engine.jsx and can also be used in Core Module files.
+See [GameCore](./Doc-GameCore.md) for more information.

 ## useEffect()